contentauth/c2patool/README.md

 ### Creating an ingredient from a file

 The `--ingredient` option creates an ingredient report.
 When used with the `--output` folder, it extracts or creates a thumbnail image and a binary `.c2pa` manifest store containing the C2PA data from the file.
-The JSON ingredient this produces can be added to a manifest definition to carry the full history and validation record of that asset into a newly created manifest.
+The JSON ingredient this produces can be added to a manifest definition to carry the full history and validation record of that asset into a newly-created manifest.

 Provide the path to the file as the argument; for example: